Lead-learner, culture-builder, program-innovator, content-creator, design-thinker, project-manager

 Successful leadership requires vision and an understanding of how to pursue that vision .
 It also requires courage and a commitment to 21-century learning.
 As a school leader, I have proven myself as someone who understands how to build dynamic learning communities and inspire others with high standards, trust, and a shared vision of the future.

-I left a leadership position in the tech industry fourteen years ago for a career in education.
+I left a leadership position in the tech industry twenty years ago for a career in education.
 It has been an incredibly rewarding experience to return to leadership, and I have received much enthusiastic encouragement from peers and leaders to continue in the path toward higher levels of leadership.
-I have recently completed an administrative certificate from Johns Hopkins University and currently work in a whole school position as the Vice Principal of Academic Operations at NIST in Bangkok.

 For more insight into my educational philosophy and successful leadership experiences, click here.